-- Share the set-up of a VM with other users (ask the helpdesk to make your snapshot available to another user).
+- To share the set-up of a VM with other users.
+(Ask the helpdesk for help in making your snapshot available to another different project.)

 NOTE: The snapshot only creates an image of the primary 'root' disk, not the secondary 'ephemeral' storage or mounted volumes.

 The primary 'root' disk is small (5-30GB) and is not suitable for storing significant data.
 Creating an image of your VM is preserving the computer set-up such as software installation, configurations and profiles.
 Follow this link for "Backing up Data".

 Creating a Snapshot of an Instance (an Image)

 - Log on to the Nectar Cloud Dashboard and navigate to the Project -> Compute -> Instances option in the navigation panel.